awsdocs/aws-cost-management-user-guide/doc_source/custom-tags.md

 # User\-Defined Cost Allocation Tags<a name="custom-tags"></a>

 User\-defined tags are tags that you define, create, and apply to resources\.
-After you have created and applied them, you can activate them on the Billing and Cost Management console for cost allocation tracking\.
-After you activate them, they appear on your cost allocation report\.
+After you have created and applied the user\-defined tags, you can activate by using the Billing and Cost Management console for cost allocation tracking\.
+Cost Allocation Tags appear on the console after you've enabled Cost Explorer, Budgets, AWS Cost and Usage reports, or legacy reports\.
+After you activate the AWS services, they appear on your cost allocation report\.
 You can then use the tags on your cost allocation report to track your AWS costs\.
 Tags are not applied to resources that were created before the tags were created\.

 **Note**
 As a best practice, do not include sensitive information in tags\.